OCA/odoorpc/doc/source/tuto_rpc_queries.rst

 a proxy of it with the
 :func:`model registry <odoorpc.env.Environment.__getitem__>`, which
-provides an API almost syntactically identical to the `Odoo` server side API (see :class:`odoorpc.service.model.Model`), and which is able to send the user context automatically::
+provides an API almost syntactically identical to the `Odoo` server side API (see :class:`odoorpc.models.Model`), and which is able to send the user context automatically::

     >>> User = odoo.env['res.users']